Colby in Salamanca

 Available full academic year or either semester, Colby’s program integrates American students directly into the Spanish university system.
 After a one month orientation session (intensive language review and thematic culture courses), students enroll in regular courses at the Universidad de Salamanca.
 A curriculum of “core” courses (regular University courses with an extra hour per week of tutorials) and other courses provide opportunities for the study of literature, history, politics and law, sociology, art history, and other subjects.
 It is impossible to know which university courses will be offered in advance and the Resident Director will assist you in selecting appropriate courses during the orientation period.

-In addition to the one month orientation program, students typically enroll in four courses per semester, plus a mandatory, 2-credit writing class.
+In addition to the one month orientation program, students typically enroll in three courses per semester, plus the mandatory, two-credit writing class.
 Final assessment for courses is determined by the Universidad de Salamanca faculty and is administered according to the regular exam schedule.
 The regular academic year at the Universidad de Salamanca extends from late-September through May or June, depending on individual student exam schedules.
 The resident director and associate director will help you select courses that are appropriate for the period of time that you will be enrolled at the university.
 You can download a sample of university courses students have taken in the past.

 Credits and Grades: Students in this program normally receive between 16-18 credits per semester.
 Final assessment for courses is determined by the Universidad de Salamanca faculty and is administered according to the regular exam schedule.
 Final grades are assigned by the resident director, upon recommendation in consultation with the Spanish professors from the University.